Apparence-io/alfreed/README.md

 * **presenterBuilder**: build your presenter (business logic class)
 * **interfaceBuilder**: build your view interface (business logic call this class to interact with our application without knowing flutter).
 Goal is to hide flutter from our business logic. (***Example: showSnackBar(String message) Without any context in parameters***)
 * **key**(***optionnal***): used to get a reference to the presenter

+> Note: we extends [AlfreedPage] to handle hot reload.
+Without hot reload we could remove this layer.

 ### Create a presenter
 Create a presenter extending ```Presenter``` class.